-Stocks edge higher, but inflation jitters remain
+Stocks waver as inflation jitters persist

 Sentiments had been improving before the inflation report, as investors priced in the likelihood of several rate hikes and processed a string of economic data that suggested omicron cast less of a shadow over the economy than many had feared.
 Now, the hot inflation report has given Wall Street plenty more to worry about.
 Stocks, especially those in the tech sector, tend to benefit from lower rates as some investors look past higher upfront costs to the likelihood of hefty profits down the line.

 “Markets are not erring on the side of hope and are pricing in plenty more hikes in the second half of the year on the belief that the central banks will once again prove too optimistic,” Craig Erlam, senior economic analyst with OANDA, said Friday in comments emailed to The Post.
-“While that may lead to plenty more instability in the stock markets over the next couple of months, it could become a useful tailwind in the second half of the year if inflation does fall considerably.”
+“While that may lead to plenty more instability in the stock markets over the next couple of months, it could become a useful tail wind in the second half of the year if inflation does fall considerably.”

-Investors are looking toward data on consumer sentiment for insight into how spiking prices are hurting American households.
-The rising cost of food, electricity and shelter helped drive inflation higher last month.
-Household furnishings, clothing and medical care becoming costlier, while used-car costs continued to climb, albeit at a slower pace than in prior months.

 Corporate earnings have been at the center of recent swings as investors looked for signs of inflation weighing on bottoms lines, with performances from big names sparking steep sell-offs and big rallies.
 A disappointing earnings report from Meta Platforms last week sparked a sell-off that erased roughly $230 billion in market value, a record for a U.S. company.
 A day later, Amazon’s value swelled by $191 billion, also a record, after it reported blockbuster fourth-quarter revenue, lifting tech and other sectors alongside it.
 (Amazon founder Jeff Bezos owns The Washington Post.)